Ifeanyi55/SynthScope/README.md

 ## MCP Integration

-SynthScope supports the **Meta-Agent Communication Protocol (MCP)**, allowing it to be used as a tool by other agents and applications.
+SynthScope supports the **Model Context Protocol (MCP)**, allowing it to be used as a tool by other agents and applications.
 This enables developers to programmatically interact with SynthScope's functionalities.

 ### Connecting to the MCP Server